Alexis Avila Founder/President of Prepped & Polished, LLC in South Natick, Massachusetts teaches you how to avoid careless ACT Science mistakes.

 To sign up for the ACT go to the Official ACT Website

 But this is not a fluctuating graph.
-This is a linear graph because if you start with the least amount of change of water temperature, it’s the potato at 2.7 degrees Celsius.
-And then you work your way to the egg, 5.6 Celsius and then to bread and then the cheese.
-So if you notice the output, the heat released for the smallest change in temperature is 3.2 kilojoules.
+This is a linear graph because if you start with the least amount of change in water temperature, it’s the potato at 2.7 degrees Celsius.
+Then, you work your way to the egg, 5.6 Celsius, bread, and cheese.
+So, if you notice the output, the heat released for the smallest change in temperature is 3.2 kilojoules.
 So it’s like about right here.
-And then you go over to the egg, 5.6 degrees Celsius is the change in water temperature.
+Then, you go over to the egg.
+5.6 degrees Celsius is the change in water temperature.
 It renders 6.7 kilojoules.

 You have to put the graph back into order from least to greatest change of water temperature and then see what the outcomes are.
 And clearly, this is a linear relationship between the two.
 Go with choice G.